Morgan Ensberg: Professional career

 Ensberg enjoyed a stellar 2005 season, batting .283 with 36 home runs and compiling a career high 101 RBI while helping lead the Astros to the World Series.
-Ensberg was named to the National League All-Star team at the last minute in 2005, replacing the injured Scott Rolen.
+He was named to the National League All-Star team at the last minute in 2005, replacing the injured Scott Rolen.
 He was also awarded the Silver Slugger Award for NL third basemen.

 Other than Barry Bonds, Ensberg was the only major league player to record at least 100 walks and have fewer hits than walks in 2006.

 On July 31, 2007, the Astros traded Ensberg to the San Diego Padres.
 This was only days after the Astros traded pitcher Dan Wheeler to the Tampa Bay Rays for utility man Ty Wigginton.
 Houston paid the remainder of Ensberg's $4.35 million salary.
-Ensberg hit two home runs and a single in his Padres debut.
+He hit two home runs and a single in his Padres debut.

 Ensberg was not offered a new contract by the Padres and became a free agent on December 12, 2007.
 On January 31, 2008, he signed a minor league contract with the New York Yankees with an invitation to spring training, anticipating to compete for the first base position.
-On March 22, Ensberg was added to the Yankees 40-man roster.
+On March 22, he was added to the Yankees 40-man roster.

 In 2008, Ensberg hit .203 with a home run and 4 runs batted in for the Yankees.
 The Yankees designated him for assignment on June 1, and released him on June 8.
-On June 17, Ensberg signed a minor league contract with the Cleveland Indians.
+On June 17, he signed a minor league contract with the Cleveland Indians.
 He became a free agent at the end of the season.

 On February 9, 2009, Ensberg signed a minor league deal with the Tampa Bay Rays and was invited to the major league camp.
 However, he was released at the end of spring training.
-After the 2009 season, Ensberg decided to retire from baseball.
-Ensberg started a public blog and announced his intent to transition into a broadcasting career.
+After the 2009 season, he decided to retire from baseball.
+He started a public blog and announced his intent to transition into a broadcasting career.

 Ensberg is the only MLB player in history to have won championship rings in college (USC '98), rookie league (Auburn '98), single A (Kissimmee '99), AA (Round Rock '00), AAA (New Orleans '01), and to have played in a World Series (2005, Houston Astros).

 Coaching career

+UC San Diego

-For the 2011-2012 baseball season, Ensberg was hired as a hitters and infielders coach for the UC San Diego Tritons.
+For the 2011 and 2012 baseball seasons, Ensberg was hired as a hitters and infielders coach for the UC San Diego Tritons.